 Delta in Delta County, Colorado — The American Mountains (Southwest)

 Other nearby markers.
 At least 2 other markers are within walking distance of this marker.
-Fort Uncompahgre (approx. 0.4 miles away); Western Slope Agriculture / Delta County (approx. 0.4 miles away).
+Western Slope Agriculture / Delta County (within shouting distance of this marker); Ute Council Tree (approx. 0.4 miles away).

 Also see . . .
-The Southern Ute Drum article on cutting down the Ute Council Tree.
-(Submitted on July 8, 2018, by Mark Hilton of Montgomery, Alabama.)
+Fort Uncompahgre history.
+(Submitted on July 12, 2018, by Mark Hilton of Montgomery, Alabama.)